leamas/ddupdate/README.md

 NetworkManager can be configured to start/stop ddupdate when interfaces goes up or down.
-An example script to drop in */etc/NetworkManager/dispatcher.d* is distributed in te package.
+An example script to drop in */etc/NetworkManager/dispatcher.d* is distributed in the package.